 (Don’t forget about that video Riley acknowledged seeing back on Jan.
 9!)

 The two exchange Facebook messages about the charges Person 1 faces.
-Riley is very generous, telling Person 1: “Next time you want tcome to DC just call me, you can stay at my house on the shore for free and bring your daughter to the museums.
-If you want to see the capitol building, lets do it legally next time…I know a guy who can get you tour…lol.
+Riley is very generous, telling Person 1: “Next time you want to come to DC just call me, you can stay at my house on the shore for free and bring your daughter to the museums.
+If you want to see the capitol building, lets do it legally next time…I know a guy who can get you a tour…lol.
 Its behind you now…lesson learned!
 Just ask your attorney whats next.”

 Person 1 is arrested on Jan.
 19 and interviewed by the FBI.